mickaelsilva/chewBBACA_deprecated/README.md

 1. Concatenate gene sequences in a single fasta file.
 You can use the .ffn files as source of genes sequences available [here] (http://ftp.ncbi.nih.gov/genomes/archive/old_genbank/Bacteria/)
 2. Run CreateSchema.py over the concatenated single fasta file
-3. Go to the schema_seed and run the init_bacca_schema.sh.
+3. Go to the schema_seed and run the init_bbaca_schema.sh.
 Use the listGenes.txt for the allele call.
 4. Create a list .txt file containing one draft genome file per line with full paths (similar to 3.)
 5. Run the allelecall script (local or cluster version) using the list files created at 3. and 4.
 6. Run the whichRepeatedLoci.py over the contigsInfo.txt output from step 5.